-The Kings/Tulare Continuum of Care provides funds to implement the 10-year Plan to End Homelessness, grant writing services and assisting organizations in homeless housing and service programs..
+The Kings/Tulare Continuum of Care project will fund the implementation of the 10-year Plan to End Homelessness, grant writing services and assisting organizations in homeless housing and service programs.

-2011-12 Objectives: Provide funds to the Kings/Tulare Continuum of Care for 10-year plan implementation and capacity building.
-Funding: \$5,000 Milestones: City-wide.
-Enhance Federal/State homeless resources
+2012-13 Objectives: Provide funds to the Kings/Tulare Continuum of Care for 10-year plan implementation and capacity building.

+Milestones: City-wide.
+Enhance Federal/State homeless resources by June 2013